mjrgh/DCSExplorer/README.md

 the contents of a DCS ROM in detail, and interactively play back the audio it contains.

 * DCSDecoder, a portable C++ class that implements a fully native decoder for DCS ROMs, without any ADSP-2105 emulation.
 It's a standalone class with no dependencies on PinMame or any other external libraries, and no dependencies on any system audio interfaces or OS services.
 It's easy to incorporate into any C++ project, and its programming interface is easy to use.
 It works with all of the DCS pinball titles released from 1993 to 1998.
 I've tested representative ROMs for every DCS title and validated that they produce PCM output that's bit-for-bit identical to the PinMame emulator's output.
-(In fact, my work on this project turned up two errors in PinMame's emulation that have since been corrected in the PinMame mainline.)
+(In fact, this cross-checking turned up two small bugs in PinMame's DCS emulation, which have since been fixed in the PinMame mainline.
+Having the two completely different emulator designs agree on every single bit makes me more confident that both of them are getting it exactly right.)
 The code is written in a readable style and extensively commented, in the hopes that it can serve as an informational resource to DCS internals for people who can read C++ code, and as a reference implementation for developing new DCS-related software.

 * DCS Encoder, a program that lets you create your own DCS ROMs.
 It not only transcodes audio files into the DCS format, but also